In memory of Pat Styer

 When I was 13 this fearful possibility began to dominate waking thought.
 It was clear that what I took to be me was only an image, and every attempt to refute this perspective involved the further employment of imagination, extending the fabrication infinitely.
 It made me acutely conscious of the facsimile nature of everything and everyone.
 I couldn’t merely “forget it.”

 On one particular night, this perspective hit like an electric jolt.
 I saw an undivided (singular) awareness twisting in and out of stories fabricated to reflexively fend off the horror of an inexplicable isolation.
 That physical jolt made the vision ironically more real than anything I’d ever felt.
-The cold horror of that experience was the worst thing I’ve ever known or could imagine knowing.
+The cold horror of that experience was the worst thing I’ve ever known or can imagine knowing.
 It lasted for months.
 This happened two more times over the next four years.
 And the burden of this “knowledge” made the world look colorless, drab.

 A few years ago I saw a horse pawing at a stream to reach some flooded grass.
 It reminded me of what I’d been doing then.
 I was trying to think my way past this stream of consciousness to reach solid ground.